>If the mastodon hadn't gone extinct, we could've had a species of North American elephant

 There were dwarf mammoths on an island in California

 Wanna hear how much cope there is in the "debate" about humans wiping out the Pleistocene Megafauna?
 The Channel Islands Mammoth (M. exilis) lived on what are now the Channel Islands off the coast of California.
 It is known they went extinct after humans arrived on the island and their extinction is marked by massive fires on the island and evidence of humans butchering them for meat.
 The MAINSTREAM story is that the fires were mere coincidence and humans only butchered mammoths they already found dead.
-I FUCKING SHIT YOU NOT.
+I FRICKING SHIT YOU NOT.
 This is the MAINSTREAM story accepted by academia.

 Sounds like a pretty clear case of